Wedding Invitations - Getting It Right from the

-Whether you're having your own invitations designed, hand crafted or are planning to buy personalized invites,
+Whether you’re having your own wedding invitations designed or hand crafted, or are planning to buy personalized invites,

 you'll want to make sure that you get the perfect design at the right budget.